Overview

-This application note explains how to configure the i.MX RT1170 as the composite USB Gadget providing the USB Ethernet and the Mass storage functions over the USB OTG High-Speed link.
+This application note explains how to configure the i.MX RT running uClinux as the composite USB gadget.
+As an example of how the composite USB gadget can be used, the application note shows how an USB Ethernet gadget and a USB Mass Storage gadgets are configured over the USB OTG High-Speed link.

 Configuration and Build

-To enable USB Gadgets functionality in the rootfs project, do the following:
+To enable the USB Gadgets functionality in the uClinux rootfs project, do the following:

 $ cd projects/rootfs

-3. Select the appropriate USB Gadget in the Linux configuration menu (go to the Device Drivers -> USB support -> USB Gadget Support -> USB Gadget functions configurable through configfs menu, and select the RNDIS and Mass storage options):
+- Select the appropriate USB gadgets in the Linux configuration menu.
+To do so for the Ethernet and Mass Storage gadgets, go to the Device Drivers -> USB support -> USB Gadget Support -> USB Gadget functions configurable through configfs menu.
+Select the RNDIS and Mass storage options):

 /sys/kernel/config/usb_gadget/g1 # echo 0x525 > idVendor